efunn/instabrain/README.md

 # Instabrain

-Instabrain is a hackable python tool for real-time fMRI, using FSL commands for image processing.
+Instabrain is a hackable python tool for real-time fMRI, using FSL commands for some image processing.

 ## Requirements